 - Extensive authorization — authorize and authenticate based on all available data, including identity, location, service requested and more

 - Least privileged access — only allow enough access for an authorized user to complete the task at hand and only grant access the moment it becomes necessary

 - Assume breach — use micro-segmentation to break up access into smaller authorized “zones” so that no device has free reign to move about the network and data systems.

 Additionally, zero trust architecture breaks down entities into six components — identities, devices, data, apps, infrastructure and network.
 Each of these components has its own security concerns, so each is handled separately according to your organization’s needs and the cybersecurity best practices you have in place.

-With growing pressure from shareholders to hold board members accountable for cybersecurity governance, board education on cyber risk is paramount.
+With growing pressure from stakeholders to hold executive leaders accountable for cybersecurity governance, education on cyber risk is paramount.
 Regardless of where an organization stands in its cyber risk maturity, a small amount of training can significantly impact the quality of conversations directors have with experts.

-Better communication is a more constructive use of board members’ and directors’ precious time.
+Better communication is a more constructive use of executive leaders' precious time.
 It can ultimately lead to an enhanced cybersecurity strategy that saves organizations reputationally and financially.

 A cyber risk and strategy certification is a straightforward way of achieving this goal.
 Courses like this include insights from subject matter experts, interactive eLearning modules and an alumni network, facilitating ongoing engagement around cybersecurity.

 Cybersecurity best practices in 2022 weren’t the same as cybersecurity best practices in 2021.
 This isn’t news.
 But you might not know how cybersecurity has changed year-to-year, let alone over the past four years.